Skip to main content

 API keysNone requiredMultipleN/A

-For independent traders and researchers, the MCP Server covers the workflows that matter most — live data, backtesting, and sentiment — at zero cost.
-It will not replace a Bloomberg Terminal for institutional use, but it fills the gap where most retail traders actually operate.
+For independent traders and researchers, this covers the workflows that matter most — live data, backtesting, and sentiment — at zero cost.
+It won't replace a Bloomberg Terminal for institutional use, but it fills the gap where most retail traders actually operate.

 Limitations to Keep in Mind